Skip to main content

 Delaware Tattoo Studio Licensing Requirements

 Delaware doesn’t mess around with who can and can’t put ink under someone’s skin.
-The state requires both a facility license for the studio itself and an individual permit for every artist working in that space.
-These are two separate applications with two separate approval processes.
+The state licenses the facility itself — there’s a single establishment permit for the studio, and every artist working in that space operates under it.
+There’s no separate state artist permit to apply for.

 Studio Facility License